Please select at least one model to see available variants

 6000 miles

-The EcoBoost has now been phased out, leaving only the Mustang GT as the entry-level car.
-It's well equipped with 19-inch alloy wheels, rear parking sensors, a reversing camera, climate control, adaptive cruise control, automatic emergency braking and lane-keep assist.
-You also get a touchscreen infotainment system with Apple CarPlay and Android Auto.
+Ford phased out the earlier 2.3-litre EcoBoost Mustangs, leaving the Mustang GT as the entry-level car.
+It gets 19-inch alloy wheels, rear parking sensors, a reversing camera, climate control, adaptive cruise control, Apple CarPlay and Android Auto.

-Beyond the GT, Ford has variously offered special edition Mustangs such as the Bullitt trim, which echoes the dark-green colour and styling of the old Mustang used in the film of the same name.
+Ford has variously offered special edition Mustangs such as the Bullitt trim, which echoes the dark-green Mustang used in the film of the same name.
 You may also encounter the 55 Edition or the Mach 1 versions, which both feature unique paint and stripes packages.

 Ford Mustang FAQs